Have you ever spent hours searching for a suitable dataset for your data science project?

 In today’s article, we will share with you a comprehensive list of 65+ open machine learning datasets that you can access for free.

 P.S.
 We will regularly update this list, so feel free to suggest datasets you are using and we will make sure to add them.
+You can also head over to our Open Datasets repository to browse or download some of the coolest datasets out there.

 P.P.S.
 And if you are ready to start annotating your data, go ahead and check out: